wddwycc/XPlayer/README.md

 * Landscape & portrait switch
 * Playback control
-* Play video if you can
+* Picture in Picture mode with smooth interactive transition

-To keep it simple, the lib only provides two method
+To keep it simple, the lib only provides two methods

 ```swift
 class XPlayer {